associatedpress/datakit-core/README.rst

 After installing one or more plugins, Datakit can be used to invoke the commands provided by those plugins.

-Let's say you installed a plugin to create project skeletons.
+Let's say you installed the `datakit-project`_ plugin, which helps create project skeletons.

 To see which commands the plugin provides, try the ``--help`` flag::